outputlayer/Solidity-Practice/L0/README.md

-# Golden Rain - ERC20 Token Shower
+# Golden Rain - ERC20 Token DROP

 This smart contract, named "Golden Rain," facilitates sending ERC20 transactions (custom token) through L0 in a single transaction to the Optimism and Base networks randomly.
 The contract is designed to distribute ERC20 tokens in a playful manner, and it's deployed on Arbitrum.